-1. Thermal care in delivery room: (temperature of 25 - 28°C)
+1. Thermal care in delivery room: temperature of 25-28°C

 2. Warm resuscitation

 3. Immediate drying

 4. Skin-to-skin contact

 5. Breastfeeding

-6. Postpone weighing till the newborn is covered well and do not bathe the newborn before 24 hours of life
+6. Postpone weighing till the newborn is covered well and give bath to newborn only after 24 hours of life

-7. Newborn should be covered with one or two layers of clothes and cap, socks and hand gloves
+7. Newborns should be covered with one or two layers of clothes and cap, socks and hand gloves

-8. Newborn and mother should be together for 24 hours in the same bed and breast-fed on demand
+8. Newborn and mother should be together for 24 hours in the same bed and breastfed on demand

 9. Warm transportation

 10. Training and awareness raising

 CHD.
 2016.
 National Neonatal Clinical Protocol.
 Kathmandu: Child Health Division.

 CHD.
 2074.
 Facility Based Integrated Management of Neonatal and Childhood Illness (FBIMNCI) Training Package.
 Kathmandu: Child Health Division.

 WHO.
 2003.
 Integrated Management of Pregnancy and Childbirth, Managing Newborn Problems: A guide for doctors, nurses, and midwives.
 Geneva: World Health Organization.

-3-5 IDENTIFICATION AND MANAGEMENT OF HYPOTHERMIA
+3-4 IDENTIFICATION AND MANAGEMENT OF HYPOTHERMIA